Popcorn Venus: Part Four: The Forties- Necessity as the Mother of Emancipation

-Part four explores the cinema women of the 1940s, and films during wartime.
+Part four explores the cinema women of the 1940s, and films during World War II.
 Rosen explains this time period by discussing how women took over men's jobs during the war and films became more female-centric as there were fewer male actors.
 This lack of male actors led to films featuring more complex female characters and stories about women, Rosen describes.
 Sometimes, according to Rosen, portrayals were overexaggerated and the onscreen women working in men's roles would be comically hyperbolic.
 Rosen highlights how when men returned from war, women were expected to go back to not having jobs and became side characters in films once again.

 A new female character type described by Rosen is the sexualized Pinup woman, played by actresses such as Rita Hayworth and Jane Russel.
 Their bodies and physical appearance were highlighted in films, according to Rosen.

 This part explores the ways women were often portrayed onscreen as psychologically damaged or hysterical.
 Rosen discusses the framing of women as either evil or victims of violence- the Evil Woman and the Fatal Woman.

 As movie stars' lives became more public, Rosen notes that celebrity gossip was popular and celebrities' personal lives were affected.
 Exemplary of this is Ingrid Bergman, Rosen explaining how her career ended because of the birth of an illegitimate child becoming public.

 Rosen also talks about the portrayal of teenage girls in this part.
 She describes how beauty advertisements focus on them more.
 Teenagers in films attended school, but Rosen emphasizes that school acted only as a backdrop for women to find husbands and that their education was ignored.